Pedro-Prado-Dev/Pedro-Prado-Dev/README.md

-## 👾 Olá, meu nome é Pedro Henrique do Prado!
+## 👾 Hello, my name is Pedro Henrique do Prado!

-## Sobre mim
+## About me

-Sou estudante de Engenharia da Computação, com experiência em desenvolvimento de soluções web utilizando Flask e Django, além de automações de tarefas para otimizar processos e aumentar a eficiência.
+I am a Computer Engineering, with experience in developing web solutions using Flask and Django, as well as task automation to optimize processes and increase efficiency.

-- 🤔 Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Estudando engenharia da computação no INATEL.
+- 🎓 Computer engineer graduated from INATEL.
-- 💼 Trabalhando como fullstack na CIDC INATEL.
+- 💼 Working as a fullstack at CIDC INATEL.
-- 🌱 Aprendendo mais sobre python.
+- 🌱 Learning more about python.

-## 🚀 Minhas Skills
+## 🚀 My Skills

   <code><img height="30" src="https://cdn.iconscout.com/icon/free/png-512/python-2-226051.png" alt="Python"/></code>
   <code><img height="30" src="https://juststickers.in/wp-content/uploads/2016/05/django-badge.png" alt="Django"/></code>